jptwining/Abundance-mediated-interaction-model/README.md

 **2. three_species_occupancy_abundance_abundance_model_and_simulator_pinemarten_greysquirrel_redsquirrel_example.R**

-This script contains a data simulator and model for simulating a three species occupancy abundance model - modeling the occupancy of the dominant species on abundance of intermediate, and abundnace of subordinate, with additional interactions between abundance of intermediae with the subordinate.
+This script contains a data simulator and model for simulating a three species occupancy abundance model - modeling the occupancy of the dominant species on abundance of intermediate, and abundance of subordinate, with additional interactions between abundance of intermediae with the subordinate.
 The code is commented throughout to describe each part of the simulator and script.

 **3. three_species_abundance_abundance_abundance_model_and_simulator_otter_urchin_kelp_example.R**